Bruin-Dev/Intelygenz/README.md

    > The name of the EKS cluster's are, production automation engine: `mettel-automation`, production konstelation: `mettel-automation-kre`, development automation engine: `mettel-automation-dev` and development konstellation: `mettel-automation-kre-dev`.

-4. Open k9s to connect to te cluster, if you have more clusters in you kubeconfig file you can chose you cluster with `context` command inside k9s:
+4. Open k9s to connect to the cluster, if you have more clusters in you kubeconfig file you can chose you cluster with `context` command inside k9s:

     ```sh
     $ k9s